MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

    # [OpenAPI Description](#tab/openapi-specification2)

    1. Enter OpenAPI specification URL or select **Browse..** to upload a file from your local machine.
-   1. Under **Select Operations Teams Can Interact with**, select dropdown and select APIs from the list.
+   1. Select the dropdown and select the APIs from the list.
    1. Select **Create**.
 The project is scaffolded and you can find API specification, manifest, and response template files in the **appPackage** folder.
    1. Go to **Solution Explorer** and select your project.
    1. Right-click the menu and select **Teams Toolkit** > **Provision in the Cloud**.